owenzel/cs50-final-project/README.md

 NOTE: If you make changes to the code, you must restart the server by entering the following in your terminal: Ctrl+C on PC or Cmd+C on Mac.
 Then, repeat step 6.

 ## Part E: Using the Secondary Project
 NOTE: This video chat web app is not supported by some phones.
 Please use a computer.
+If there are users on the call who are not showing up on any one of your screens, have all parties try refreshing the page.

 Once you have a local server up and running or you’re on the Heroku build at https://cs50-final-project-video-chat.herokuapp.com/, you should see the following: “Please append a '/' to the URL followed by your video chat room ID.
 (Check your email for the full link.)”.